bs/cocktail-party-problem/README.md

 ## Next Steps

 The logical next step as we begin to address the non-human CPP is to become familiar with the existing techniques and approaches used to solve human speech and music acoustic source separation.
 A particularly relevant starting point might be the Asteroid PyTorch-based audio source separation toolkit.
 Several of the other key papers are listed on the Earth Species GitHub.

+### 6-Week Agenda

+Over the next six weeks, I propose that we focus our attention on understanding and implementing a number of existing techniques designed for human speech and music source separation.
+This will enable us both to develop a deeper understanding of ML-based audio source separation approaches as well as to gauge the performance of existing technologies.
+During this time, we can also aim to construct a number of bioacoustic source separation datasets using a variety of species and call types.

+## More Information

+More information for this project can be found at the project [homepage](https://github.com/orgs/earthspecies/projects/5)